martin41goudxpw/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
 It serves as a reminder to continually adapt and improve our programming skills to stay ahead in this race.

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about ensuring that others can understand and modify it easily in the future.
+Invest time in planning and designing your code, use meaningful variable names, write comments to explain complex logic, and follow consistent formatting.
+Remember, code is read more often than it is written, so make it a joy to read!"